-As we shared in our previous communication in June 2020, we will continue to enact long-term systemic change at Presentation High School to ensure an inclusive community where every member feels heard, valued, and welcome.
+At Presentation High School, we continue to make steps towards long-term systemic change, to ensure an inclusive community where every member feels heard, valued, and welcome.

 As a Catholic community, we believe that all persons have inherent dignity and are made in the image and likeness of God.
 Perhaps one of our students said it best, “It’s not enough to think racism is wrong, to make meaningful change you must be anti-racist.”
 We are called by our mission to be anti-racist and commit to the ongoing reflection, education, and dialogue needed to ensure our actions are long-term and sustainable.
 We need you, our community, to join us and we will continue to provide opportunities for you to engage as we move forward.